Vismay7890/PalmPiano/README.md

 ## License

-This project is licensed under the [Your License Name] License - see the `LICENSE` file for details.
-(Consider using a license like MIT or Apache 2.0).
+This project is licensed under the MIT License

 ## Author